Shritej24c/Masters_Thesis/README.md

 # Modeling Human Balance and Gait through Reinforcement Learning

-My Master's project on Balance and Gait (involving Computational Neuroscience and Deep Reinforcement Learning)
+My Master's project on Balance and Gait in Humans(involving Computational Neuroscience and Deep Reinforcement Learning)

 Implemented DDPG algorithm to model the healthy adult's postural sway characteristics by assuming human as a inverted pendulum (a simplistic mechanical model) with 1 degree of freedom and producing optimum torque to balance it with respect to the vertical.